Care

 What is dog lice?

-They are parasitic and depend on the host’s blood, sebaceous secretions, and skin debris for survival.
+They’re parasitic and depend on the host’s blood, sebaceous secretions, and skin debris to survive.

-Dog lice are categorized into two; the chewing lice and the sucking lice.
+Dog lice fall into two categories: chewing lice and sucking lice.

 Chewing Lice

-The two species that are known to attack dogs are Trichodectes canis and Heterodoxus spiniger.
+The two species known to affect dogs are Trichodectes canis and Heterodoxus spiniger.

-Trichodectes canis is found everywhere globally and can stay on a host’s body for up to 30 days.
+Trichodectes canis is found worldwide and can live on a host for up to 30 days.

 Sucking Lice